guardian/dotcom-rendering/README.md

 ## Run

-You should always `cd` into the correct subdirectory before running commands (e.g `make dev` for dotcom-rendering, or `pnpm watch` for apps-rendering).
+You should generally `cd` into the correct subdirectory before running commands (e.g `make dev` for dotcom-rendering, or `pnpm watch` for apps-rendering) except for running or building storybook for multiple apps.

 ### `apps rendering`